How American girl wrote to Yuri Andropov

 – On September 8, 1985 diamond (32.7 carats) found in Yakutia was named after Samantha.

 – On December 22, 1986 the monument to Samantha Smith was inaugurated.
-On the pedestal of the monument there is an inscription “Samantha Reed Smith June 29, 1972 – August 25, 1985.
-Maine’s Young Ambassador of Good Will”.
+On the pedestal of the monument there is an inscription “Samantha Reed Smith.
+June 29, 1972 – August 25, 1985.
+Maine’s Young Goodwill Ambassador”.

 – Samantha Smith Alley was opened in Artek on July 4, 1986.